Posts

 Image

-Dear Mr. Hughes, I accept the fact that I had to sacrifice a whole 2 hours in my living room to watch your film.
+Dear Mr. Hughes, I accept the fact that I had to sacrifice a whole two hours in my living room to watch your film.
 But I think you're crazy to expect me to write an essay telling you what I think about your film.
 I see it as I want to see it—in the simplest terms, in the most convenient definitions.
 But what I confirmed is that it's smart, and well structured, funny, relatable, and a classic.
 Does that answer your question?
 Sincerely yours, Daniel Sardella

 Jim Thompson "Bad Boy" (1953) ***1/2